bitcart/bitcart-docs/support-and-community/faq/deployment-faq.md

 ## Manual Deployment FAQ

-### How do I manually install BitcartCC on Ubuntu 18.04?
+### How do I manually install Bitcart on Ubuntu 18.04?

 See this [guide](../../deployment/manual.md).

-### How do I completely uninstall BitcartCC from a linux environment (docker version)
+### How do I completely uninstall Bitcart from a linux environment (docker version)

-1. Shutdown BitcartCC with `./stop.sh` and cleanup the install with `./cleanup.sh`.
+1. Shutdown Bitcart with `./stop.sh` and cleanup the install with `./cleanup.sh`.
 2. Delete all volumes in `/var/lib/docker/volumes/` with:`docker-compose -f compose/generated.yml down --v`
-3. Remove other BitcartCC system files with: `rm /etc/systemd/system/bitcartcc.service && rm /etc/profile.d/bitcartcc-env.sh`
+3. Remove other Bitcart system files with: `rm /etc/systemd/system/bitcart.service && rm /etc/profile.d/bitcart-env.sh`
-4. Remove your BitcartCC installation folder with `rm -r "$BITCART_BASE_DIRECTORY"`
+4. Remove your Bitcart installation folder with `rm -r "$BITCART_BASE_DIRECTORY"`
 5. Just to make sure, run `docker system prune` after a reboot to get rid of any other docker related artifacts.

 ### With the docker deployment, how to use a different volume for the data?

-First, you need to make sure that bitcartcc and docker is not running
+First, you need to make sure that bitcart and docker is not running

 ```bash
 sudo su -